Microsoft Foundry – BYO AI Gateway – Part 3

 Current State Architecture

 My customer base is primarily in the regulated industry so most of my customers are still at the experimentation state with the Foundry Agent Service.
 Given these customers have strict security requirements they are largely using the agent service with the standard agent configuration.
 In this configuration the outbound traffic (subsets of it, but that is a much larger conversation) can be tunneled through the customer virtual network for centralized logging, mediation, and facilitating access to private resources (again, with limitations today) through what the product group calls VNet injection but I’d say is more closely described as VNet integration via a delegated subnet.
-Threads (conversations in v2 agents) and agent metadata are stored in a Cosmos DB, vector stores created by an agent from tools such as the File Search tool are stored in AI Search, and files uploaded to the Foundry resource are stored in a Storage Account.
+Threads (conversations in v2 agents) and agent metadata are stored in a Cosmos DB, vector stores created by an agent from tools such as the File Search tool are stored in AI Search, and files uploaded to the Foundry resource by users are stored in a Storage Account.
 These resources are all provisioned by the customer into the customer subscription and fully managed by the customer (RBAC, encryption, HA settings, etc).
 Private Endpoints for each resource are created within the customer’s virtual network and made accessible from the agent delegated subnet.
 The whole environment looks similar to what you see below.

-Foundry Agent Service – Standard Agent Configuration
+Foundry Agent Service – Standard Agent Configuration with VNet Injection

-As I covered in my last post, in a generally available (aka fully supported and is recommended for production) agents can only consume models deployed to the Foundry account the agents exist in.
-This creates an issue for customers wanting to inject the governance, visibility, and operational improvements an AI Gateway can provide when it sits between the agent and the model.
-For now, customers are working around doing this using third-party agents.
-Downfall of that is these “external” agents live on compute customers have to manage and these agents can’t access many of the tools available to Foundry-native agents.
+As I covered in my last post, as of the date of this post Foundry native agents can only consume models deployed to their own Foundry resource.
+This creates an issue for customers wanting the governance of the models, visibility into the use of the LLMs, and improvements security posture and operational optimizations an AI Gateway can provide when it sits between the agent and the model.
+For now, customers are working around doing this using what I refer to as external agents.
+External agents run outside of Microsoft Foundry on customer-managed compute like an on-premises Kubernetes cluster or an Azure Function deployed to the customer subscription.
+The downfall of this direction is these external agents live on compute customers have to manage and can’t access many of the tools available to Foundry-native agents.
 This is the problem the BYO AI Gateway feature is attempting to fix.

 No BYO Gateway vs BYO Gateway